testspace-com/setup-testspace/README.md

           testspace [ ${{ matrix.os }} ]results.xml
 ```

-When using the [source directory](https://help.testspace.com/docs/publish/push-data-results#source) to organize your results in corresponding `folders`.
+When using the [source directory](https://help.testspace.com/docs/publish/push-data-results#source) to organize your test results in corresponding `folders`.

 ```
 $ testspace results.xml{path/to/test-source}